dasboe/machine-dialoques/project-docs/concept.md

 ### Copyright

-- Copyright for code, Manifest, documentation, and other creative works resides with [Your Name].
+- Copyright for code, Manifest, documentation, and other creative works resides with Björn Bösenberg.
 The core is published under the MIT License, granting usage rights without relinquishing copyright.
 - AI-generated content (dialogues, summaries) is not subject to traditional copyright.

 ### Domain